nulib-ds/NU-ARTHIST329/content/getting_started/create_storymap.md

   <small><strong>Remember</strong> to save a copy of your text in a Word document and your images in a folder! </small>
 </div>

 Hover and select the crosshair icon again.
-Scroll down and choose **Guided Map Tour.** Create your Guided Map Tour from scratch, then select the **Map focused** layout.
+Scroll down and choose **Guided Map Tour.** Create your Guided Map Tour from scratch, then select the **Map focused layout**.

 <img src="https://raw.githubusercontent.com/nulib-ds/NU-ARTHIST329/refs/heads/main/content/img/map_tour.jpg" width="250" height="150">
 <br>